Skip to content

 Last reviewed

-Afni says clients hire it for customer service, technical support, insurance subrogation, and consumer collections, and that clients provide lists of customers who still owe money.
-CFPB described Afni as a non-bank third-party debt collector specializing in telecommunications debt and furnishing collection-account information to credit reporting agencies.
+Afni says its clients hire it to handle customer service, insurance claims, and collections, and that those clients hand over lists of customers who still owe money.
+The CFPB describes Afni as a third-party debt collector that focuses on phone-company debt and reports accounts to the credit bureaus — so it's collecting for others, not as the owner.

 • Afni placements can involve service-provider disputes, equipment returns, or identity-theft claims.